xavieruxchamp/HTML-CSS-projects/README.md

 - Movie Theater site

 ### Space Station
 This site offers a glimpse into the future.
-I styled it using CSS, inclusind a navbar, image containers and a form.
+I styled it using CSS, including a navbar, image containers and a form.

 ### Movie Theater